Parti Pesaka Bumiputera Bersatu: Parti Pesaka Anak Sarawak (PESAKA)

 Parti Pesaka Anak Sarawak was formed in Sibu in August 1962 to cater for the Ibans of Batang Rajang.
 Its promoters refused to join the Sarawak National Party, which they claimed only catered for Ibans from Saribas.

 Among the initiators of the party were Penghulu Masam Anak Radin, Pengarah Banyang, Penghulu Chundi Anak Resa and Penghulu Umpau.
-Temenggong Jugah, Temenggong Oyong Lawai Jau and Jonathan Bangau joined later.
+Temenggong Jugah Barieng, Temenggong Oyong Lawai Jau and Jonathan Bangau joined later.
 While Jugah and Oyong Lawai Jau were incipiently members of PANAS, Bangau was from SUPP.
 Other Penghulus from other divisions such as Penghulu Tawi Sli (Second Division) and Penghulu Abok Anak Jalin (Bintulu) also joined PESAKA.
 PESAKA was therefore known as the Penghulus’ Party.
 However, the person who actually mooted the idea of forming PESAKA was Thomas Kana, a former dresser at Kuala Belait.
 He was made the first secretary-general of the party.

 Formation of Parti Bumiputera

 To ensure the domination of Muslim Bumiputra in Sarawak politics, PANAS and BARJASA initiated a plan of merger a few months after the local council elections of Sarawak in 1963.
 Initially, both parties were willing to dissolve themselves in order to allow United Malays National Organisation to enter Sarawak.
-However, UMNO was not interested in accepting non-Muslim-Malay bumiputeras as members.
+However, UMNO was not interested in accepting non-Muslim-Malay Bumiputeras as members.
 Therefore, the Malaysian federal government recommended that the two parties combine to form a new separate party.
 After a series of negotiations, Parti Bumiputera Sarawak was formed on 30 March 1968.
-On the following day after the merger, Abang Ikhwan Zaini was elected as the president of Parti Bumiputera, Tuanku Haji Bujang as vice-president, and Taib Mahmud as the secretary-general of the party.
+On the following day after the merger, Abang Ikhwan Zaini was elected as the President of Parti Bumiputera, Tuanku Bujang as Vice-President, and Abdul Taib Mahmud as the secretary-general of the party.
 According to Sanib Said (former curator of Sarawak State Museum):

-Parti Bumiputera exercised a significant role in the Sarawak cabinet under the leadership of Sarawak chief minister Tawi Sli.
+Parti Bumiputera exercised a significant role in the Sarawak cabinet under the leadership of Sarawak Chief Minister Tawi Sli.
 Taib Mahmud dominated most of the decision making.
 Parti Bumiputera and Sarawak Chinese Association were the members of Sarawak Alliance.
 During the 1970 Sarawak state election, Parti Bumiputera won 12 seats while SCA won 3 seats out of a total of 48 seats.
 However, not a single party command a majority in Council Negri (now Sarawak State Legislative Assembly).
 Abdul Rahman from Parti Bumiputera was able to convince SUPP to form a state government with him as the chief minister.